Dear advisor: I have a startup idea, what Should i do next?

 Part IV: Wireframe and Iterate on Parts I - III

-If you found promising themes around your customer pain-points, consider developing your product as interactive wireframes, for the next stage of idea validation -- to help you see if people would be willing to pay for an MVP/service.
+If you found promising themes around your customer pain-points, consider developing your product as interactive wireframes (over paying for app development before quantifying market need), for the next stage of idea validation -- to help you see if people would be willing to pay for an MVP/service.

-Are you looking for ways to improve your survey, let's walk through it, in a flat-fee 90-minute call.
+Are you looking for ways to improve your product ideas, let's walk through it, in a flat-fee 90-minute call.

 You may also like: